TL;DR - Quick Answer

 - Limited exceptions (disability, first home, etc.)

-Required Minimum Distributions (RMDs): Traditional Gold IRAs require distributions starting at age 73 (as of 2023 rules).
+Required Minimum Distributions (RMDs): Traditional Gold IRAs force withdrawals starting at age 73 (SECURE 2.0 Act).
 You can take RMDs as cash or physical metal.
-Roth IRAs have no RMDs during the owner's lifetime.
+Roth IRAs have no RMDs during your lifetime.